 University classes may not be used to support specific candidates, parties, or political programs.

 Forum assemblies will not be used for partisan political events.

 It is permissible for university personnel to run for public office if the following conditions are met:

 University personnel must obtain permission in writing from the appropriate BYU–Hawaii administrative officers, including the President, before he/she agrees to become a candidate for public office or makes an announcement to run.

 b.
-Approval for staff or administrative personnel must be obtained from the Administrative Vice President and the President of the University.
+Approval for staff or administrative personnel must be obtained from the Administration Vice President and the President of the university.

 Campus mail is not to be used to distribute campaign literature.

 University supplies, equipment, and personnel are not to be used in connection with the political activities of the candidate except those services available for hire to the general public.

 If a person is elected to a public office, the following will apply: